 The tests carried out for the compilation of this report must be considered as indicative of the corrosivity of the soils only.
 The pH of a soil gives an indication of potential acid related problems.
-Should the soil pH be less than 6,0, corrosion may take place; and should the pH be less than 4,50, the problem of corrosion may be serious.
+Should the soil pH be less than 6,0, corrosion may take place ; and should the pH be less than 4,50, the problem of corrosion may be serious.
 If the conductivity of the soil is less than 0,01Sm-1, corrosiveness is generally not a problem.
 However, the potential for corrosivity of the soil increases with an increase in conductivity.
 Should the conductivity of the soil exceed 0,05Sm-1, the soil can be regarded as very corrosive.
 Should exposed metal pipes pass from argillaceous soils to arenaceous soils or vice versa, electrochemical cells are set up due to the different rates of oxygen diffusion of the soils.
 Sulphate reducing bacteria is usually present under anaerobic conditions, that is, typically saturated or waterlogged clays.

-The results of the chemical testing carried out for this report indicate the following:
+The results of the chemical testing carried out for this report indicate the following :

-- Acidity: The pH of the samples of material tested varied between 7,43 and 7,78.
-The soils are thus regarded as not corrosive due to the acidity there of. - Water Soluble Salts Content: The conductivity of the samples of material tested varied from 0,01Sm-1 for Sample U9315 (hardpan calcrete) to 0,19Sm-1 for Sample U9314 (terrace gravels).
-With the exception of Sample U9315 the conductivity of all samples tested exceeded 0,05 Sm-1 and can thus be regarded as corrosive due to high soluble salts contents.
+- Acidity : The pH of the samples of material tested varied between 7,2 and 8,3.
+The soils are thus regarded as not corrosive due to the acidity there of. - Water Soluble Salts Content : The conductivity of the samples of material tested varied between 0,05Sm-1 minimum for the green-schist to 0,17Sm-1 maximum for the colluvium.
+All in-situ materials can therefore be regarded as corrosive due to the salt content thereof.

-Other considerations are:
+Other considerations are :

-- Heterogeneity of the Soil: Conditions of corrosive soils due to a heterogeneous soil profile do not occur on the property. - Water Logged Soils: Conditions of water logged soils were not encountered on site.
+- Heterogeneity of the Soil : Conditions of corrosive soils due to a heterogeneous soil profile do not occur on the property. - Water Logged Soils : Conditions of water logged soils were encountered in TP's 3 and 35 in the unlined stormwater course.